 - Time: 4 months, 6-8 hours/week self-paced

-This course will also teach you how to sketch conceptual data models and to apply storage procedures using a commercial relational DBMS.
+This course will also teach you how to sketch conceptual data models and apply storage procedures using a commercial relational DBMS.
 This is a great course for anyone who wants a professional certification and college credit at the same time.

 The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert